-Due to our affiliation with North West Maths Hub 3, we offer a unique Primary with Mathematics School Direct Teacher Training programme for graduates, in partnership with Liverpool John Moores University.
-Trainee teachers will access our Primary General training with additional training units in mathematics delivered by our Teaching for Mastery specialists, Maths PDLs and SLEs in addition to external experts.
+Due to our affiliation with North West Three Maths Hub, we offer a unique Primary with Mathematics School Direct Teacher Training programme for graduates, in partnership with Liverpool John Moores University.
+North West Three Maths Hub is at the forefront of the development of high-quality teaching in Mathematics.
+Trainee teachers will access our Primary General training with additional training units in Mathematics delivered by our Teaching for Mastery specialists.
+Trainees will also benefit from working with and observing these specialists in schools.

 The Primary programme will focus predominantly on developing your subject knowledge and subject pedagogy in all primary curriculum subjects, so that you have the knowledge, understanding and skills needed to become a confident teacher of the 5-11 age range.
 In addition, training sessions will develop your confidence in a range of relevant issues; classroom and behaviour management; meeting individual needs and inclusion; planning and assessment etc. There is a strong emphasis on social justice issues in education and on mental health and well-being.
 We want you to develop into an inclusive and reflective teacher, with the skills, energy and resilience needed to make a real difference in schools.

 In order to achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards.
-This aspect of assessment is largely undertaken by our school-based mentors.
+This aspect of assessment is largely undertaken by your Professional Mentor in school and Liaison Tutor.
 Trainees will also be supported both by North West Learning Partnership and LJMU staff.
-On placement, they will undertake co-observations of your teaching and Quality Assure the school-based training across the Partnership.
+On placement, they will undertake co-observations of your teaching and quality assure the school-based training across the Partnership.

 The Postgraduate Certificate is assessed through 2 Modules.
-The LJMU course team and our Partnership schools have worked together to ensure that remains both relevant and manageable.
-The Award of QTS is integral to one of these academic Modules.
-You will also complete a two-part essay, reflecting on your developing classroom practice.
+The LJMU course team and North West Learning Partnership School Direct have worked together to ensure that the modules are both relevant and manageable.
+The Award of QTS is integral to one of these academic modules.
+You will also complete a two-part essay, which requires you to reflect on your developing classroom practice.

-Trainee teachers will be allocated a 'home' school in our Alliance for one academic year, all of which are outstanding or good.
-We provide a personalised and supportive training approach and therefore the location of your home school will be taken into consideration.
-You will have two Teaching Practice blocks in your home school and one in your away school.
+Trainee teachers will be allocated a 'home' school in our Partnership for one academic year, all of which are outstanding or good.
+We provide a personalised and supportive training approach and therefore the location of your home school will be taken into consideration, in addition to the opportunity to work alongside Teaching for Mastery specialists, Maths PDLs and SLEs in our Strategic Partners and Partner schools.
+You will have two Teaching Practice phases in your home school and one in your away school.
 The away school is a contrasting experience.
 We aim to allocate placements which are best fit for your development.
-You will have a school based mentor in both your home and away school who will support your development.
+You will have a Professional Mentor in both your home and away school who will support your development.
 You will also receive support and guidance from the School Direct Strategic Lead.

 You should have or be expected to achieve an Undergraduate Honours degree (or recognised equivalent) .
 The degree classification should normally be at 2:1 or above, however strong applicants, with experience, with a 2:2 will be considered.